BALCO embraces smart technologies to combat COVID-19 and boost productivity

 - Kumar Deepak's new song 'Chutki Main' recording completed in Swati Sharma, Bishwajit Ghosh's voices

-- T-Series and RED FM launches Indie Hain Hum Season 2 with Tulsi Kumar

-Balco Nagar Korba (Chhatisgarh) [India], May 11 (ANI/PNN): Bharat Aluminium Company (BALCO), India's iconic aluminium producer, has been one of the first companies in India to explore the field of smart technologies in its manufacturing set up to monitor assets and processes and have real-time analytics.
+New Delhi [India], May 11 (ANI/ThePRTree): Balconagar, Korba, May 10, 2021: Bharat Aluminium Company (BALCO), India's iconic aluminium producer, has been one of the first companies in India to explore the field of smart technologies in its manufacturing set up to monitor assets and processes and have real time analytics.

 Speaking on BALCO's vision and manufacturing prowess Abhijit Pati, CEO and Director, BALCO, said, "The safety and security of our people and assets are of paramount importance to us.
 BALCO has been one of the early adopters in India to explore the field of smart technologies in its operational set-up.
 These investments and skills further bolster the culture of safety and productivity that we have meticulously fostered across the organization.
 These technologies are standing us in good stead in the wake of COVID-19.
 We are ensuring a future-ready organization that can sustain production against all odds for a self-reliant India."